Skip to content

 Découvrez : Coalition Climat Montréal

 Coalition Climat Montréal fait la promotion de la neutralité carbone pour Montréal d’ici 2042 (date du 400ème anniversaire de la Ville de Montréal), auprès des élus municipaux, des entreprises, des organisations et des citoyens.
 La Coalition base ses actions sur quatre piliers: budget carbone, inventaire des émissions de GES, test climat, participation citoyenne.
-Blandine Sebileau s’est entretenue avec son président Jean-François Boisvert pour parler de la participation de la Coalition au Projet de Résilience Verte, et du dialogue organisé le 2 février dernier avec la communauté du Grand Montréal.
+Blandine Sebileau s’est entretenue avec son président Jean-François Boisvert pour parler de la participation de la Coalition… Read More »Découvrez : Coalition Climat Montréal

 Get to know: Ecology North

 Ecology North is a charitable, non-profit organization based in Yellowknife, Northwest Territories, Canada that was formed in 1971 to support sound environmental decision-making on an individual, community and regional level.
 Ecology North maintains collaborative partnerships with a number of other local community and educational organizations to promote public education, sustainable living and climate change adaptation and mitigation on environmental initiatives.
-Jessie Golem recently sat down with project officer Richelle Castillo to talk learn more about Ecology North and their participation in the Green Resilience Project.
+Jessie Golem recently sat down with project officer Richelle Castillo to… Read More »Get to know: Ecology North

 Get to know: Columbia Institute

 The Columbia Institute is an independent public policy think tank based in British Columbia.
 Their mission is to foster and support leadership for inclusive, equitable and sustainable communities across Canada.
 They believe that communities who value social justice, the environment and strong local economies are healthier and happier places to live.
-In December, engagement coordinator Jessie Golem sat down with Kevin Millsip and Isabella Johnson to discuss the Columbia Institute’s community conversation for local electeds in BC.
+In December, engagement coordinator Jessie Golem sat down with Kevin Millsip and Isabella Johnson to discuss the Columbia Institute’s… Read More »Get to know: Columbia Institute

 Get to know: Joli Scheidler

 One of the vocal supporters and advocates for those on the Ontario Basic Income Pilot is Joli Scheidler.
 She is based in Lindsay, ON and is hosting several Green Resilience Project community conversations in the City of Kawartha Lakes, Haliburton County and Brock Township.
-Joli is a PhD Candidate at York University in Health Policy and Equity, Sessional Instructor for Ontario Tech University and the Research Project Manager for SSHRC funded research focused on Basic Income involving four university partners.
-Joli’s research for Basic Income Canada Network was used in the report Signposts to Success that analyzed early results of the Ontario Basic Income pilot.
+Joli is a PhD Candidate at York University in Health Policy and Equity, Sessional Instructor for Ontario Tech University and the Research Project Manager for SSHRC funded… Read More »Get to know: Joli Scheidler

 Get to know: Dan Meades